 Applications for all programs are accepted on a rolling basis.

 Connecticut State law requires each full-time or matriculated student to provide proof of immunity or screening against measles, mumps, rubella, varicella (chicken pox), meningitis and tuberculosis.
 Certain exemptions based on age and housing status apply.
 Matriculating students are defined as those enrolled in a degree seeking program.
 More detailed information and the required downloadable forms are available online.
 Completed forms should be submitted directly to the Student Health Center.
 Although this is not required to complete an application, you must provide proof of immunity/screening prior to course registration.
-Please consult you private health care provider to obtain the necessary immunizations.
+Please consult your private health care provider to obtain the necessary immunizations.
 Questions may be directed to the Student Health Center: 203-254-4000 x2241 or e-mail firstname.lastname@example.org.

-International applicants must also provide a certificate of finances (evidence of adequate financial resources in U.S. dollars) and must submit their transcripts for course-by-course evaluations, done by an approved evaluator (found on our website) of all academic records.
+International applicants must also provide a certificate of finances (evidence of adequate financial resources in U.S. dollars) and must submit their transcripts for course-by-course evaluations, completed by an approved evaluator (found on our website) of all academic records.
 All international students whose native language is not English must demonstrate proficiency in the English language by taking either TOEFL or IELTS exams.
 A TOEFL composite score of 550 for the paper test, 213 for the computer-based, or 80 on the internet based test is strongly recommended for admission to the graduate school.
 Scores must be sent directly from the Educational Testing Service.
 An IELTS score of 6.5 or higher is strongly recommended for admission to the graduate school.
 Scores must be sent directly from the IELTS.org (Fairfield's ETS code is 3390).
 TOEFL and IELTS may be waived for those international students who have earned an undergraduate or graduate degree from a regionally accredited U.S. college or university.
 International applications and supporting credentials must be submitted at least three months prior to the intended start date.

 Students with Disabilities